This post may contain affiliate links. Read the full disclosure here.

 If you have a bathroom that has no windows and you want to put a plant in it, I suggest you read this post about whether or not you can keep plants in the dark.

-That being said, if you have no regard for your bank balance or the state of the planet, then invest in some grow lights and a low light plant and you might be able to keep it alive for a while.
+That being said, if you have no regard for your bank balance or the state of the planet, then invest in some grow lights and a low-light plant like a fern or peace lily and you might be able to keep it alive for a while.

 Although a south-facing window is not always ideal to grow plants (they can quickly get sun-burned if not acclimated properly), bathroom windows often have that wibbly glass that filters the light a bit, so we have every plant’s dream lighting scenario: bright and indirect.